 The Newport Beach Stem Cell Treatment Center provides cutting-edge care for patients with a wide variety of degenerative disorders using adult stem cell regenerative therapy.
-Our highly trained physicians and medical team are focused on providing you with the most innovative techniques and advanced procedures for harvesting and deploying adult stem cells from your own fat.
-We are also committed to clinical research and the advancement of regenerative medicine.
+Our highly trained physicians and medical team are focused on providing you with the most innovative techniques and advanced procedures for harvesting and deploying stem cells from your own fat.
+We are committed to clinical research and the advancement of regenerative medicine.

 Our Doctors and Staff

 We are dedicated to the principles of personalized patient care and individualized attention.
-Our plastic surgeon, a pioneer in liposuction, and topnotch team of registered nurses and technicians are experienced in harvesting and deploying adult stem stems.
+Our plastic surgeon, a pioneer in liposuction, and topnotch team of registered nurses and technicians are experienced in harvesting and deploying adult stem cells.
 In addition, our comfortable in-office surgery center is fully accredited by the Institute for Medical Quality, a division of the California Medical Association.
 Our goal is to provide you with the best possible care in a friendly and professional atmosphere.

 Stem Cell Technology

 Fat is the body’s most abundant repository of adult stem cells, containing thousands of times more stem cells than bone marrow.
 New technologies at the Newport Beach Stem Cell Treatment Center make it possible for us to remove a few ounces of a patient’s fat through liposuction, separate out the stem cells in a special process that yields extremely high numbers of viable cells, and return them back into the patient’s body via IV or injection.
 Performed in a physician’s office under sedation and local anesthesia and using a sterile “closed system” technology (so the cells never come into contact with the environment), there is minimal discomfort and risk of infection.
 And because the cells come from the patient’s own body, there is no risk of rejection or disease transmission.